 Our Solution: A Totally New Breed of mHealth Platform

 Amitech worked with our client to develop a breakthrough mHealth platform that leverages near real-time streaming data, psychographic user profiles and a predictive analytics engine that sets the platform apart from other health and wellness apps.
 This technology goes beyond the traditional, simplistic biometric reporting (like number of steps), instead offering up truly useful insights and personalized “nudge” suggestions to impact key behaviors in the moment.

 Want to know how it worked out?
-Please download the full case study for additional details and results!
+Fill out the form on the right to read the full case study for additional details and results!